sitaber/pyDM404/README.md

     ```
 **NOTE**: You must run the executable from the pyDM404 directory

-### Quick Start
+## Quick Start
-Now you made it this far, how do you use pyDM404?
+Now that you have the executable, how do you use pyDM404?
 See the quick start [manual](assets/QuickStart.pdf)

 # 2. Run From Source
 To run the source code you will need